zeid-hub/python-p4-v2-flask-sqlalchemy-crud-shell/README.md

 >>> db.session.commit()
 ```

-Confirm a new row was inserted in the `pets` table for the cat named "Whiskers":
+Refresh the view in the SQLite Viewer to confirm a new row was inserted in the
+`pets` table for the cat named "Whiskers":

 ![second row inserted in pet table](https://curriculum-content.s3.amazonaws.com/7159/python-p4-v2-flask-sqlalchemy/insert_cat.png)

-Confirm the `id` attribute is assigned for the newly persisted object:
+In the Flask shell, we can confirm the `id` attribute is assigned for the newly
+persisted object:

 ```console
 >>> pet2.name